Urban-Meteorology-Reading/UMEP-Workshop/source/GettingData/UMEP10.rst

 **Activity**

--  Learn on how to connect to external data sources
+-  Learn how to connect to external data sources
 -  Learn how to acquire population density data from a Web Coverage Service.

 -  `Link to Video <https://www.youtube.com/watch?v=Zvc0ccQc1ds>`__